coin-or/python-mip/docs/bench.rst

 Python interpreter CPython.
 Pulp supports both CPython and also the just-in-time compiler Pypy.
 MIP also suports both.
 JuMP :cite:`DHL17` is the Mathematical Programming package of the Julia programming language.
-Both Jump and Pulp use intermediate date structures to store the mathematical programming model before flushing it to the solver, so that the selected solver does not impacts on the model creation times.
+Both Jump and Pulp use intermediate data structures to store the mathematical programming model before flushing it to the solver, so that the selected solver does not impacts on the model creation times.
 MIP does not stores the model itself, directly calling problem creation/modification routines